Offboarding - How to make exit management a success

 - Coordination of all persons involved in offboarding

-- Return process of company equipment
+- Return process for company devices

 - personal data